 Liquor stores sell prepackaged alcohol meant to be consumed off-premises.
 They market to a variety of adults and can offer some specialty liquors that consumers can’t find elsewhere.
 These retail stores can operate as more general convenience stores, but there are also plenty of specialty liquor stores that offer unique, hard-to-find liquors.
 Entrepreneurs can start up small convenience liquor stores and eventually expand into larger stores, making this industry accessible to independent stores.

 According to IBIS World, from 2014 to 2019, the liquor store industry has grown by 2.7 percent.
 In 2019, liquor stores were predicted to bring in total revenue of $60 billion.
 From 2014 to 2019, the number of liquor stores has grown to 46,470 businesses employing 186,694 staff.

 The growth in liquor store profits is due to the increased per capita disposable income in the country.
 As consumers have more disposable income, they’re more likely to purchase non-essential items like alcohol.
 The per capita disposable income is predicted to increase again in 2019, meaning that liquor stores will likely continue to undergo corresponding growth in sales and profits.

 The United States liquor store industry is highly fragmented, making it easier for independent stores to enter the industry.
 Dun & Bradstreet First Research states that the top 50 companies in the industry bring in just 25 percent of the total sales.

-Independent liquor stores face competition from grocery stores, some big box retailers, and convenience stores.
+Independent retail liquor stores face competition to sell alcoholic beverages from grocery stores, some big-box retailers, and convenience stores.
 Some of these larger operations can purchase alcohol in larger volumes than independent stores, meaning those larger businesses can sell the products at lower prices.
 Liquor stores also compete indirectly with restaurants, where alcohol is consumed on-premises but is sold at a higher price than liquor stores.

 According to IBIS World, liquor stores must follow liquor taxes determined at the state and federal level.
 These excise taxes drive up the price of alcohol, but taxes have slowly declined, and that decline is expected to continue in 2019.